Need some real-world customer segmentation examples to better market and grow your B2B business?

 - It will tell you whether a customer has shown more interest or has it reduced over time.

-Demand generation marketers will be able to understand the trends and segment the target audience accordingly to send them the right marketing campaigns.
-Customers who are at the risk of leaving your business can be given extra perks to make them stay.
+Demand-generation marketers will be able to understand the trends and segment the target audience accordingly to send them the right marketing campaigns.
+Customers who are at risk of leaving your business can be given extra perks to make them stay.